nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Objectives of the Developer Guide
 This developer guide aims to provide developers with insights into the implementation of InternBuddy and to explain the design considerations behind its features.
-It utilizes Unified Modeling Language (UML) diagrams created using [PlantUML](https://plantuml.com/) for a visual explanation of the implementation.
+It utilises Unified Modeling Language (UML) diagrams created using [PlantUML](https://plantuml.com/) for a visual explanation of the implementation.

 Apart from shedding light on InternBuddy's internal details, this developer guide also provides